History of Yemen: The Zaydis and Ottomans

 Mocha was Yemen's busiest port in the 17th and 18th century.

 In 1632, Al-Mu'ayyad Muhammad sent an expeditionary force of 1000 men to conquer Mecca.
 The army entered the city in triumph and killed its governor.
 The Ottomans were not ready to lose Mecca after Yemen, so they sent an army from Egypt to fight the Yemenites.
 Seeing that the Turkish army was too numerous to overcome, the Yemeni army retreated to a valley outside Mecca.
 Ottoman troops attacked the Yemenis by hiding at the wells that supplied them with water.
 This plan proceeded successfully, causing the Yemenis over 200 casualties, most from thirst.
 The tribesmen eventually surrendered and returned to Yemen.
 Al-Mu'ayyad Muhammad died in 1644.
 He was succeeded by Al-Mutawakkil Isma'il, another son of al-Mansur al-Qasim, who conquered Yemen in its entirety, from Asir in the north to Dhofar in the east.
 During his reign and that of his successor, Al-Mahdi Ahmad (1676–1681), the Imamate implemented some of the harshest discriminatory laws (Ar. ghiyar) against the Jews of Yemen, which culminated in the expulsion of all Jews to a hot and arid region in the Tihama coastal plain.
 The Qasimid state was the strongest Zaydi state to ever exist.

 During that period, Yemen was the sole Coffee producer in the world.
 The country established diplomatic relations with the Safavid dynasty of Persia, the Ottomans of Hejaz, the Mughal Empire in India and Ethiopia.
 The emperor Fasilides of Ethiopia sent three diplomatic missions to Yemen, but relations did not develop into a political alliance as Fasilides had hoped, due to the rise of powerful feudalists in the country.
 In the first half of the 18th century, the Europeans broke Yemen's monopoly on coffee by smuggling out coffee trees and cultivating them in their own colonies in the East Indies, East Africa, the West Indies and Latin America.
 The imammate did not follow a cohesive mechanism for succession, and family quarrels and tribal insubordination led to the political decline of the Qasimi dynasty in the 18th century.
 In 1728 or 1731 the chief representative of Lahej declared himself an independent Sultan in defiance of the Qasimid Dynasty and conquered Aden thus establishing the Sultanate of Lahej.
 The rising power of the fervently Islamist Wahhabi movement on the Arabian Peninsula cost the Zaidi state its coastal possessions after 1803.
-The imam was able to regain them temporarily in 1818, but new intervention by the Ottoman viceroy of Egypt in 1833 again wrested the coast from the ruler in Sana'a.
+The imam was able to regain them temporarily in 1818, but new intervention by the Ottoman viceroy of Egypt in 1833 again wrested the coast from the ruler in Sanaa.
 After 1835 the imamate changed hands with great frequency and some imams were assassinated.
 After 1849 the Zaidi polity descended into chaos that lasted for decades.